AFresnedo/man-vs-earth-vs-man/README.md

             * more time to setup turret and fire
     * very late feature to implement, easier just to be random

+## Levels

+* ~ 4 levels where player object data is preserved throughout
+    * this means that score, money, etc is conserved after a level
+* players cannot change between levels
+    * restarting the game will reset players

 ## Destructable Terrain

 * core game feature